When we think of the old way of doing business as a financial brand, traditionally what we see is a model built around the branch, physical world.

 Here are three steps to take as you begin your digital transformation.

-Establish a Unified Perspective of What Digital Growth is.
+Establish a Unified Perspective of Digital Growth

 When we’ve asked what digital growth is during our diagnostic studies, we hear the same answers.
 And it’s all on the service side: mobile banking, online banking, etc. Their definitions fail to address the organizational side: acquisition, nurturing, etc.